lukezhg/lukezhg.github.com/source/_posts/2013-08-19-metaphors-of-good-teacher-and-education-reform.markdown

 title: "Metaphors of good teacher and education reform"
 date: 2013-08-19 22:19
 comments: true
-categories: "teaching"
+categories: "教学"
-tags: [en,UGA, Metaphor]
+tags: [UGA, metaphor,en]
 ---
 A good teacher just like a good cook.
 Of course, you can tell a good cook by the taste of his dishes.
 So students' perfect performance is a good predictor of competent teacher.
 But it takes a lot effort to make the dishes OR evaluate the students.
 In fact, we can also tell a good cook by his preparation and operation of his cooking.
 Good cook can aways make many dishes in a limited time.
 Because he don't stop, when heating the water, he is washing the vegatables or cutting the meat.
 When the water is ready he is also ready to fry them together.
 The teacher do the same thing in class expecially in a short class.
 I found this metaphor visiting Dr C's class, she give instructions as well as preparing the tools for modeling, at the same time she was also doing demonstration of what the secret tube behaviors.